Neo (magazine)

-NEO was a monthly magazine published in the United Kingdom and Ireland by Uncooked Media.
+Neo (stylised in all caps) was a monthly magazine published in the United Kingdom and Ireland by Uncooked Media.
 The magazine focused on various aspects of East Asian entertainment, such as Japanese anime and manga, East Asian cinema, cosplay, music, and more.

 History

 NEO was founded by editor Stu Taylor and designer Claire Trent, and originally had the working title of Sushi-Ya.
 NEO was influenced by magazines such as Newtype and Pulp, the latter of which featured editorials on film, books, music, and columns on Japanese culture as well as serialised comics.
 The first issue of NEO went on sale on 25 November 2004.
 The current logo was adopted on the magazine's 9th issue, which was designed by Terratag.
 In August 2016, for the magazines 153rd issue, the layout was changed to a larger A4 size.
 The new staple bound larger format allows posters to be placed in the magazine.
 In March 2020, the magazine went on hiatus due to the COVID-19 pandemic.
 It resumed publication in June 2020.
 The magazine ended on 7 November 2024, with its 245th issue, marking its 20th anniversary.